kbiala/meal-time/README.md

 them to be stored in `.env` file in the root path of the project.
 For security reasons this file is not added to this repository and thus must be provided manually.
 You can use `.env.example` file to build your own `.env` file.

+## Deployment
+App is deployed using Heroku.
+You can check it out under this link https://alluring-crater-lake-46913.herokuapp.com/